 These startling geoglyphs offer more questions than answers.
 Spread across an incredible 50 miles of high and arid plateau rock, the Nazca Lines consist of more than 800 scratched straight lines, 300 geometric figures and some truly bewildering stylized animal and plant drawings.
 They are covered with ferruginous sand and gravel which acquired a dark patina from weathering.
 Many theories have been put forward over the years and the most common one identifies the lines as having ritual astronomical functions.

 The Nazca Lines were discovered by Peruvian archaeologist Toribio Mejia Xesspe in 1927 who concluded that the lines were part of ancient sacred roads.
 The Nazca Lines, however, had never been seen from an aerial view until Paul Kosok of Long Island University flew over in his small aircraft during explorations in 1940-1941.
+Researchers continue discovering new Nazca Lines to this day.

 The origin of the Lines continues to be disputed, but they are thought to have been created by three different waves of pre-Inca cultures: the Paracas people (900-200 BC), the Nazca civilization (200 BC – AD 600) and the Huari (AD 630).
 Needless to say, the Nazca Lines have kept archaeologists guessing for the past few decades.
 They were designated as a UNESCO World Heritage Site in 1994.